Master of Science in Computer Science

 Graduate Seminar Requirement

 This 1-3 unit option is chosen by students who wish to enhance their master’s degree by completing an industrial practicum.
-After finding the job in local industry, the student will submit a research proposal to the department’s supervisor (normally the department chair) that describes the expected work and learning outcome.
+After finding the job in the local industry, the student will submit a research proposal to the department’s supervisor (normally the department chair) that describes the expected work and learning outcome.
 The department’s supervisor must approve the proposal before the student begins the research.
 Once approved, the student will enroll in 1 unit of CSC 893.
 At the conclusion of the work experience, the student must file a written report outlining the research and work experience.
 The report is submitted to the department’s supervisor.
 Students may repeat CSC 893 for a maximum of 3 units.
 The total number of units for the degree for students who complete the CSC 893 practicum option will be 33 units.
 It is recommended that this option be pursued only during the summer.

 Note: CSC 893 allows international students to obtain permission to work off campus for the duration of the course.